 Should I buy Oculus Quest 2 64 GB or 256 GB?

-You can even store games on your computer!
+Due to Air Link and Oculus Link, you can even store games on your computer!
 Keep in mind – you’ll need a VR ready PC in order to do that.

 Storing games on the headset itself will allow you to play wirelessly without linking up to the PC.